 In addition to analysing the load data on an annual basis, we have also analysed data for 2020 on a weekly and monthly basis, and compared it with data from the previous years, to assess whether our response to COVID-19 has affected consumption.
 We found reasonable evidence that total consumption has changed as a result of our response to COVID-19 for each DNSP and each customer type; the evidence suggests that aggregate consumption for residential customers has increased and aggregate consumption for small business customers has decreased, but only from April onwards.
-There was not the same evidence of a consistent change in the average daily profile for each DNSP and each DNSP and each customer type.
+There was not the same evidence of a consistent change in the average daily profile for each DNSP and each customer type.
+In some months and for some DNSPs there has been evidence of changes in load profile, but in other cases there has not been.
+The more recent evidence suggests that the response to the second wave of COVID-19 in Victoria has led to more material changes in load profile, although it is not clear whether this will persist.
 Given that it is the profile of consumption that drives the WEC, rather than aggregate consumption, we have not attempted to adjust the load profile for any assumed ongoing impact of COVID-19 in 2021.
 Our analysis of the impact of COVID-19 on load is summarised in Appendix A.